All Products

 Note

-Install ali-instance-cli on your computer.
-The installation operations vary based on the operating system.
+Install the Session Manager CLI (ali-instance-cli) on your computer.
+The installation method varies by operating system.

-Run the following command in the macOS terminal to download ali-instance-cli for macOS:
+In the macOS terminal, download ali-instance-cli for macOS:

 curl -O https://aliyun-client-assist.oss-accelerate.aliyuncs.com/session-manager/mac/ali-instance-cli